Updates to the Certification Maintenance Program

 AICP certification is rooted in a solid foundation that represents knowledge, experience, ethics, and leadership.
 It serves as an important tool to help planners make an impact in their work.

-To ensure the certification continues to be relevant to the needs of today's planners and today's communities, the Certification Maintenance program is being updated.
+As part of the ongoing evolution of AICP to ensure the certification remains relevant to the needs of today's planners and communities, the Certification Maintenance program is being updated.
 This update prioritizes two new mandatory topics identified by the AICP Commission as critical knowledge areas for planners to be prepared to best serve their communities.
 The criteria for education that meets the new topics was developed by subject matter expert task forces and is being shared with CM Providers to ensure education will be available on the new topics.

 New Mandatory Credits